megamaz/AdminBOT/README.md

 ## AdminBOT code is private.
-All rights do to megamaz.
-You have no rights of using this code as your own.
+If you see this, please leave.